 I remember when I was in my senior year of high school; it was hard enough to think about my major and what career I was aiming for, but to then think about how to pay for college on top of that was rough.

-Luckily, there are a lot of options out there for funding college and even more than I had realized back then.
+Luckily, there are a lot of options out there for funding college, and even more now than I had realized back then.
 I wish I knew then what I know now!

 The Situation I Faced